mrh0wl/Cloudmare/README.md

 ## Compatibility

-Tested on Python=<3.7 (don't use Python 2 more), working on Linux and Windows.
+Tested on Python>=3.7 (don't use Python 2 anymore), working on Linux and Windows.
 Feel free to [open an issue] if you have bug reports or questions.
 If you want to collaborate, you're welcome.

 ## Donate